Suzano S.A. Sponsored ADR (SUZ) Outpaces Stock Market Gains: What You Should Know

-Heading into today, shares of the company had lost 11.79% over the past month, lagging the Basic Materials sector's loss of 3.21% and the S&P 500's loss of 1.48% in that time.
+Heading into today, shares of the company had lost 7.63% over the past month, lagging the Basic Materials sector's loss of 0.51% and the S&P 500's gain of 1.72% in that time.

 Investors will be hoping for strength from Suzano S.A.
 Sponsored ADR as it approaches its next earnings release.

-Any recent changes to analyst estimates for Suzano S.A.
-Sponsored ADR should also be noted by investors.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Investors should also note any recent changes to analyst estimates for Suzano S.A.
+Sponsored ADR.
+These revisions help to show the ever-changing nature of near-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 Our research shows that these estimate changes are directly correlated with near-term stock prices.
 Investors can capitalize on this by using the Zacks Rank.
 This model considers these estimate changes and provides a simple, actionable rating system.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 12.64% higher within the past month.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Within the past 30 days, our consensus EPS projection has moved 12.64% higher.
 Suzano S.A.
-Sponsored ADR is currently a Zacks Rank #1 (Strong Buy).
+Sponsored ADR is holding a Zacks Rank of #1 (Strong Buy) right now.

-Valuation is also important, so investors should note that Suzano S.A.
-Sponsored ADR has a Forward P/E ratio of 4.05 right now.
-For comparison, its industry has an average Forward P/E of 6.93, which means Suzano S.A.
-Sponsored ADR is trading at a discount to the group.
+In terms of valuation, Suzano S.A.
+Sponsored ADR is currently trading at a Forward P/E ratio of 4.26.
+This valuation marks a discount compared to its industry's average Forward P/E of 7.01.

-Also, we should mention that SUZ has a PEG ratio of 0.58.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-The Paper and Related Products industry currently had an average PEG ratio of 0.93 as of yesterday's close.
+Also, we should mention that SUZ has a PEG ratio of 0.61.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+The Paper and Related Products industry currently had an average PEG ratio of 0.97 as of yesterday's close.

 The Paper and Related Products industry is part of the Basic Materials sector.
-This industry currently has a Zacks Industry Rank of 200, which puts it in the bottom 21% of all 250+ industries.
+This group has a Zacks Industry Rank of 179, putting it in the bottom 29% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report